 Grades6 to 12

 In the ClassroomThis site is perfect for students to emcee on your interactive whiteboard or projector.
 Open up each quadrant to view images and documents provided.
 Have students discuss their reactions and thoughts on each of the representations before clicking on the asterisk to find specific information.
 Use teaching resources provided to add context to Civil War lessons.
 Challenge students to create a talking avatar using a photo or other image (legally permitted to be reproduced).
 The avatars can be used to explain information provided by one of the images.
-Use a site such as Speechable, reviewed here.
+Use a site such as Blabberize, reviewed here.
+Blabberize allows you to add speech and annotate images.
 To find Creative Commons images for student projects (with credit, of course), try Compfight, reviewed here.
 Challenge your students to use a site such as Sutori, reviewed here, to create an interactive timeline of information from this interactive poster along with other information learned during your Civil War unit.
 With Sutori you can include text, images and collaboration.

 Grades7 to 12